spatie/laravel-data/docs/as-a-resource/lazy-properties.md

 AlbumData::from(Album::first())->include('songs.{name, artist}');
 ```

-If you want to include all the properties of a data object you can do the following:
+If you want to include all the properties of a data object, you can do the following:

 ```php
 AlbumData::from(Album::first())->include('songs.*');
 ```

-Explicitly including properties of resources also works on a single resource.
+Explicitly including properties of data objects also works on a single data object.
 For example, our `UserData` looks like this:

 ```php
 class UserData extends Data